rouvinerh/SecJournal/websec/disclosed-bugs/accepted/2fa-bypass.md

 To test whether the 2FA verification was robust, I entered `evil@evil.com` as the initial email.

-BurpSuite was used to intercept the request in Step 2, and I changed the email specified in the POST request to `/generate-otp` to a secondary email I control.
+I used BurpSuite to intercept the request in Step 2.
+I changed the email specified in the POST request to `/generate-otp`, replacing it with a secondary email I control.
 The secondary email account received the 2FA code, which was valid when entered.

 To my surprise, when I was redirected to the final page, the initial email of `evil@evil.com` was unchanged, and I was able to register with a fake email.
 This meant that I was able to sign up as a user with **any email** without validation, and that the 2FA verification was bypassed.

-Since this website's functionality relied heavily on user's emails for contacts, I was able to register and impersonate other people on the platform, which was a rather serious issue.
+Since this website's functionality relied heavily on users' emails for contacts, I was able to register and impersonate other people on the platform, which was a serious security issue.

 ## Remediation